-- i.
-The proposal should present a scientifically and technically sound approach to developing an innovative solution that clearly goes beyond state-of-the-art of solutions that are already available (combination of products/services/systems). - ii.
+The proposal should present a scientifically and technically sound approach to developing an innovative solution that clearly goes beyond state-of-the-art (combination of products/services/systems).

 Proposals should present a high-quality work plan describing activities, methodologies and organization of work in sufficient detail.
-The activities in the workplan should be coherent, and the proposers must allocate adequate resources to achieve the stated results. - iii.
-Proposals must contain a plan explaining how end-users will be involved and their interests taken into account at all stages of the project (see chapter 12).
+The activities in the workplan should be coherent, and the proposers must allocate adequate resources to achieve the stated results.

+Proposals must contain a plan explaining how end-users will be involved and their interests taken into account at all stages of the project (see chapter 11).
 The proposal must show how accessibility, end-user acceptance and usability of planned solutions will be secured.
-The approach to specific end-user challenges (needs/desires) should be validated by an evidence base in a use case (testing in a realistic real user environment). - iv.
+The approach to specific end-user challenges (needs/desires) should be validated by an evidence base in a use case (testing in a realistic real user environment).

 The proposal is expected to include a realistic prototype or pilot application available no later than one year after the start of the project.
-This prototype or pilot application will be used to finalise the project by testing and evaluating the added value of the product/solution on a large scale with end-users, further improve the solution based on user-feedback and demonstrate the expected impacts stated in the initial proposal.
+This prototype or pilot application will be used to finalise the project by testing the product/solution on a large scale with end-users, further improve the solution based on user-feedback and demonstrate the expected impacts stated in the initial proposal.

+Quality of Proposed Solution and Workplan

+To be assessed: the overall quality of the proposal, the extent to which the project will contribute to social and/or business innovation in the AAL domain.
+The proposal should present an explanation of the complexity of the problem and a justification on why the Small Collaborative Project is needed as well as a sound and innovative approach and clearly explain the methodologies that will be used.